What are Toric Contact Lenses?

 If you have astigmatism that should be corrected with toric lenses and want to wear normal (spherical) contact lenses, your short or long-sightedness may be corrected, but the astigmatism will remain uncorrected and your vision will continue to appear blurred or distorted.

 Both glasses and contact lenses can correct astigmatism and each one comes with different advantages.
+Most contact lenses can correct up to moderate-high levels of astigmatism, while specialist contact lenses can offer a more bespoke correction for complex prescriptions.

-Most contact lenses can correct up to moderate-high levels of astigmatism, while specialist contact lenses can offer a more bespoke correction for the complex prescriptions.
-Contact lenses are ideal for those with an active lifestyle, as they stay secure on the eye and offer clear peripheral vision even during vigorous movements.
+Some people with astigmatism do better with contact lenses than glasses because lenses provide an unobstructed, wider range of view than glasses.
+Toric lenses are ideal for those with an active lifestyle, as they stay secure on the eye and offer clear peripheral vision even during vigorous movements.

 Why are my toric contact lenses blurry?